 You can buy soap nut shampoo; often called soapberry, which is very convenient to use.

-If is important to note at this point that the liquid soapnuts are very expensive to buy.
+It is important to note at this point that liquid soap nuts are very expensive to buy.

 Simple Soap Nut Recipe